bertrandmc/til/aws/developer-associate-notes.md

 `Egress-only Internet Gateway`: A stateful gateway to provide egress only access for IPv6 traffic from the VPC to the Internet.

+**Internet Gateway**
+Used to connect VPCs to the internet.
+It scales horizontally and is Hight Available and redundant.
+Must be created separately from VPC and then attached. a VPC can only be attached to one IGW and vice versa.
+IGW is also a NAT for the instances that have a public IPv4.
+On their on IGW do not allow internet access and for that we need to edit the subnet's route table.

+**Egress Only Internet Gateway**
+Egress = out-going.
+Only for IPv6.
+Similar as a NAT but for IPv6.
+Used to allow IPv6 instances to access the internet while not being publicly accessible.
+IPv6 has no Private Range like IPv4, and so all IPv6 instances have public address.
+If you don't want them to be public accessible but need them to access the internet then Egress Only Internet Gateway is used to allow it.
+After creating the Egress Only Internet Gateway you need to edit the subnets route tables (::/0 target eigw).

+**Route Tables**
+By default AWS creates a main route table, best practice is not to use it and instead create separate route tables for the subnets.
+Once a route table is created than it can be associated with subnets.
+For example let's say you have created a new VPC with two public subnets, you have attached a IGW and not you create a new route table and attach them to these subnets, next step is to add the route for the internet, saying that destination 0.0.0/0 will target the IGW.
+With this instances inside the VPC can now connect to the internet.

+**NAT**
+Instances in a Public subnet with IGW and route properly configured have access to the internet and can be accessed from the internet, for private subnets we need NAT to allow the instances to access internet while not being accessible from the internet.
+AWs has two types of NATs:

+1. NAT Gateways.
+   - AWS managed NAT, higher bandwidth, better availability, no admin (compared to NAT instance).
+   - Pay per hour of usage and bandwidth.
+   - NAT is created in a specific AZ and uses EIP.
+   - It cannot be used by instances in the same subnet, only instances from other subnets.
+   - Requires an Internet Gateway (Private Subnet => NAT => IGT => Internet).
+   - %GB of bandwidth with auto scaling to 45GB.
+   - No need to manage Security Group.
+   - NAT Gateway is resilient only in a single AZ, For High Availability across AZs a NAT Gateway must be created in each AZs.
+2. Nat Instances (obsolete not recommended).
+   - Allow instances in the private subnet to connect to the internet.
+   - Must be launched in a public subnet.
+   - Must disable EC@ flag: Source / Destination Check.
+   - Must attach an elastic IP to it.
+   - The route table must be configured to route traffic from the private subnet to the NAT instance.
+   - The EC@ instance Security Group must allow HTTP and HTTPS.
+   - This solution doesn't scale and is not Highly Available unless the nat service is behind ELB + ASG and management is harder when compared to NAT Gateways.

+**DNS Resolution on VPC**
+`enableDnsSupport`: DNS resolution setting.
+Default true.
+Helps decide if DNS resolution is supported for the VPC.
+If True, queries the AWS DNS server at 169.254.169.243.
+`enableDnsHostname`: DNS hostname setting.
+Default false for newly created VPCs, true by default on Default VPC.
+If True, Assign public hostnames to EC2 instances.

+Route53: If you use custom DNS domain names in a private Zone in Route 53 you must set both attributes to true.

 **VPC Security**
 Amazon EC2 security groups can be used to help secure instances within an Amazon VPC.
 Security groups in a VPC enable you to specify both inbound and outbound network traffic that is allowed to or from each Amazon EC2 instance.
 Traffic which is not explicitly allowed to or from an instance is automatically denied.

 In addition to security groups, network traffic entering and exiting each subnet can be allowed or denied via network Access Control Lists (ACLs).

+**Network ACLs**
+NACL are like a firewall which control traffic from and to subnet.
+Default NACL allows everything outbound and inbound.
+One NACL per subnet, new subnets are assigned the default ACL.

+To define NACL rules:

+1. Rules have a number (1 - 32766) and higher precedence with a lower number.
+Rules are evaluate from 1 to last and whenever a rule allows or denys the evaluation stops and rule is applied. e.g: Rule 100 allows IP, Rule 200 Deny => IP is allowed.
+2. Last rule is "\*"
+3. AWs recommends adding rule in steps of 100, in case you need to add more rules in between in the future.
+4. Newly create NACL will deny everything.
+5. NACL are a great way of blocking a specific IP at the subnet level.

+Remember that ephemeral ports outbound must be allowed so the communication is able to reach the requet client in the port their system has started the communication.
+An ephemeral port is a short-lived transport protocol port for Internet Protocol (IP) communications.
+Ephemeral ports are allocated automatically from a predefined range by the IP stack software.
+In practice, to cover the different types of clients that might initiate traffic to public-facing instances in your VPC, you can open ephemeral ports 1024-65535.

 **Differences between Security Groups and network ACLs in a VPC** Security groups in a VPC specify which traffic is allowed to or from an Amazon EC2 instance.
 Network ACLs operate at the subnet level and evaluate traffic entering and exiting a subnet.
 Network ACLs can be used to set both Allow and Deny rules.
 Network ACLs do not filter traffic between instances in the same subnet.
 In addition, network ACLs perform stateless filtering while security groups perform stateful filtering.